RockefellerArchiveCenter/aurora/README.md

 $ docker-compose exec web import_sample_data
 ```

+### Transferring Your Own Bags

+If you'd like to transfer your own bags, you can do that by SFTPing them into the local container:
+- Protocol: `SFTP`
+- Host name: `localhost`
+- Port number: `22`
+- Username: A username associated with an existing user account in Aurora (see below for default accounts)
+- Password: The password associated with the user account above

 ### Data Persistence

 The Docker container is currently configured to persist the MySQL database in local storage.
 This means that when you shut down the container using `docker-compose down` all the data in the application will still be there the next time you run `docker-compose up`.
 If you want to wipe out the database at shut down, simply run `docker-compose down -v`.